-Hot works in thatched properties generally occur as part of smaller contract works including flat roof replacement or repairs, pipework and plumbing extensions or modernisation and can include lead forming, bitumen bonding, copper pipe brazing and soldering and for smaller works including redecorating, using hot air guns to remove paint layers.
+Hot works in historic properties generally occur as part of larger contract works including roof replacement or repairs, pipework and plumbing extensions or modernisation and can include lead forming, copper pipe brazing and soldering and for smaller works including redecorating and using hot air guns to remove paint layers.
 The list is not exhaustive and hot works should be considered to include to any equipment producing heat or naked flames.
 The scope of the best practice can be extended to the lighting fires in hearths and the use of candles.

-As a general rule, no hot work to be permitted in thatched properties and the increased costs for using alternative 'cold fix' methods to not be a deciding factor in the granting of a Hot Work Permit.
-In addition, carrying out hot works within a designated, detached workshop located at least 7 metres from the thatched building to be encouraged wherever possible.
+As a general rule, no hot work to be permitted in any historic building and the increased costs for using alternative 'cold fix' methods to not be a deciding factor in the granting of a Hot Work Permit.
+In addition, carrying out hot works within a designated, detached workshop located at least 7 metres from the historic/listed building to be encouraged wherever possible.

-However, when there is no alternative, a Hot Work Permit system which details the precautions to be taken prior to, during and upon completion of hot work activity to reduce the potential for associated fire damage, is to be implemented as per the following guidance.
+However, when there is no alternative, a Hot Work Permit system which details the precautions to be taken prior to, during and upon completion of hot work activity to reduce the potential for associated fire damage.